Our Story of Falling in Love and Adoption

 At It Again

-Again, contentment.
-Again, pleased with feelings of peace.
+Again, contentment, pleased with feelings of peace.
 Again, God laughed.
 Furthermore, He rocked our world.
 Only a few weeks later, our family changed.
 Remember Bart wanted one or two, and I wanted four?
-Remember how we ended up with three biological kids, then five, then six, and then done?
+Then we ended up with three biological kids, then five, then six, and then done?

 We added our seventh child, 21 months (let that soak in for a moment.
 I had not had a toddler in 9 years, and I am over 40 people!), sashayed into our home.
 He had beautiful curls with these green eyes.
 He was nonverbal and loud.
 Holy moly, he was loud.
 We took in my sister’s other grandson, her youngest grandbaby.